Now that we have some good potential bets in the form of pitches, it’s time to make decisions about which projects to

 This buy-in from the very top is essential to making the cycles turn properly.
 The meeting is short, the options well-shaped, and the headcount low.
-When these criteria are met, the betting table becomes a place to exercise control over the direction of the product instead of a battle for resources or a plead for prioritization.
+When these criteria are met, the betting table becomes a place to exercise control over the direction of the product instead of a battle for resources or a plea for prioritization.
 With cycles long enough to make meaningful progress and shaped work that will realistically ship, the betting table gives the C-suite a “hands on the wheel” feeling they haven’t had since the early days.

 We talk about “betting” instead of planning because it sets different expectations.